iarna/fetch-fic/README.md

 Ordinarily it will only add chapters NEWER then the oldest chapter already in your metadata file.
 If you pass in `--add-all` then it will add ANY chapter missing from your `.fic.toml` file, no matter how old.

+### --cache
+### --no-cache

+Used by: `ff get`, `ff update`, `ff generate`

+Allows you to control if the cache is used.
+For `ff get` and `ff update` we skip the cache when fetching the chapter list to ensure that you get an up-to-date copy of the index.
+You can force the use of the cache with `--cache`.

+For `ff generate`, you can disable the cache (and redownload all your chapters) with `--no-cache`.

+Gross technical details: By "skipping the cache" we mean that we send an `If-Modified-Since` header and use the cached content on a `304` response.
+Ordinarily if we find something in the cache we'll just use it.
+Note that many of the sites we support don't support If-Modified-Since queries, so disabling the cache for them is tantamount to requesting a fresh copy of everything.

+### --requests-per-second=num

+Used by: `ff get`, `ff update`, `ff generate`

+The maximum number of network requests that will be made per second.
+This defaults to `1` which seems to avoid everyone's flood protection, but if you know you're fetching from a site that allows it then increasing this can make fic downloading a lot faster.

+This operates on a per site basis, so if you have a fic sourced to multiple sites it'll download one chapter per second from each site.
+This is intended to spare the sites, not your local 'net connection.

+### --concurrency=num

+This defaults to `6`, which is what most web browsers use.

+Set the maximum number of simultaneous network requests to a single domain that we'll do at a time.
+This limitation works in conjunction with `requests-per-second` and with default settings does not typically come into play.
+For example, if you set `requests-per-second` to `5` then this limit would only be used if the site was taking greater than 200ms to reply (and thus the requests-per-second limitation was allowing us to have ANY concurrent requests).

+### --debug

+Used by: All commands

+Enables debugging.
+This makes errors print stack traces instead of just messages and makes those stack traces extra long.

+### --no-network

+Used by: `ff get`, `ff update`, `ff generate`

+Error if anything tries to access the network (on a cache-miss).
+Note that `--no-cache` and `--no-network` used together are guaranteed to error out.

 ## WHAT FIC FILES LOOK LIKE